 - The Goodies.
 In "UF-Friend or UFO" Bill is being chased by what he thinks is an alien, but Tim won't let him in the door, so he orders Graham's robot to open it.
 The robot promptly disintegrates the door, so Bill can't lock it after him.

 - According to the Greeks and at least one psychic from the early 20th century, Edgar Cayce, Atlantis was destroyed when they discovered machines that were essentially ancient ideas of the Disintegrator Ray.

-- Dungeons & Dragons had the "Disintegrate" spell, which did Exactly What It Says on the Tin, but only if it managed to kill the target, and is mutually canceling with force effects.
-This made it slightly less useful than most Save or Be Screwed spells, but the spell was still a fan favorite, purely because of the Rule Of Cool.
+- The "Disintegrate" spell did Exactly What It Says on the Tin, but only if it managed to kill the target, and is mutually canceling with force effects.
+This made it slightly less useful than most Save or Be Screwed spells, but the spell was still a fan favorite, purely because of the Rule of Cool.

 - Destroyed remnants also require more serious magic to bring one Back from the Dead, so it makes sort of Deader Than Dead.

 - Also appeared as one of beholders' Eye Beams (making an occasional smooth shaft or breach in the wall a hint, e.g. in Song Of The Saurials or The Summoning).
 In 4th Edition, beholders could no longer do this, having more varied and balanced powers, but it was brought back in 5th edition.